 Only University of Alabama Crimson Tide fans know everything about their program's history.
 They damn sure know how legendary coach Bear Bryant earned his nickname off a $1 challenge.
 They shake their head in disappointment upon hearing the name Mike Price, the UA coach that never was.

-True Tide diehards have read up on the incredible history of Bryant-Denny Stadium and know exactly who Miss Terry is and how she, not Nick Saban, is the one behind an SEC dynasty that is possibly the greatest of all time.
+True Tide diehards have read up on the incredible history of Bryant-Denny Stadium, they know about The Thin Red Line and how the 1900s Alabama football team was simply called the "Crimson White" after the school colors.
+But most importantly, those who live by the words "Roll Tide" know exactly who Miss Terry is and how she, not Nick Saban, is the one behind an SEC dynasty that is possibly the greatest of all time in the NCAA.

 What the Crimson and White faithful may not know is how an elephant came to be their official mascot.

-By the end of this article, you will be able to appreciate Big Al on the sidelines even more during games while yelling “Roll Tide!” and singing along to Rammer Jammer and Dixieland Delight on gamedays.
+By the end of this article, you will be able to appreciate Big Al on the sidelines even more during the game while yelling "Roll Tide!" and singing along to Rammer Jammer and Dixieland Delight on game days.